OctopusDeploy/blog/blog/2022-02/jenkins-running-unit-tests/index.md

 You can find instructions on installing the DotNET Core SDK from the [Microsoft website](https://dotnet.microsoft.com/download/dotnet/3.1).
 The sample project is written against DotNET Core 3.1.

-The OpenJDK project (and its downstream projects) provide free and open source distributions that you can use to compile Java applications.
+The OpenJDK project (and its downstream projects) provides free and open source distributions that you can use to compile Java applications.
 There are many OpenJDK distributions to choose from including:

 - [OpenJDK](https://openjdk.java.net)
 - [AdoptOpenJDK](https://adoptopenjdk.net)